Originally published by Canstar Research

-A price that is not the current live price for the share, but is delayed but a certain amount of time, usually around 10 to 15 minutes.
+A price that is not the current live price for the share, but is delayed by a certain amount of time, usually around 20 minutes.

 When a company is removed from the Official List of the stock exchange and its shares are no longer quoted.

 A financial instrument that derives its value from that of an underlying instrument (such as shares, share price indices, fixed interest securities, commodities, currencies etc).
 Futures, exchange-traded options, contracts for difference and some warrants are types of derivatives.

 Distribution of part of a company’s net profit to shareholders.
 Usually expressed as a number of cents per share.